 9. Determine Social Media ROI

-- Evaluating each channels’ performance, including the best opportunities for growth and other valuable insights (e.g., demographic data)
+Evaluating each channel’s performance, including the best opportunities for growth and other valuable insights (e.g., demographic data)

-Providing suggestions for what to focus on in the next 90 days, for example, the type of posts, frequency, channel, and so on
+Providing suggestions for what to focus on in the next 90 days, for example, the type of posts, frequency, top performing social media network, and so on

-- Setting realistic goals for follower growth, traffic from social, and the ROI from social media marketing
+Setting realistic goals for follower growth, traffic from social, and the ROI from the social strategy

 The personalized commentary will typically be included right in the homepage of the social dashboard: